Academic Policies and Procedures

 • capstone course

-Students are expected to know the requirements of their program’s culminating experiences.
 Failure to satisfy the program requirements will result in forfeiture of degree eligibility.

 Completion of the Practice Doctor (DNP)